iftekmahmud/iftekmahmud.github.io/blog/wps-reaver/README.md

 Replace Vulnerable Hardware: If the router does not support disabling WPS or receiving firmware updates, consider upgrading to a modern, secure model.

-Ethical Considerations
-Wireless attacks like Reaver are powerful tools for penetration testers, but they carry significant ethical and legal responsibilities.
-Always obtain written permission from the network owner before conducting tests.
-Unauthorized access violates laws such as the U.S. Computer Fraud and Abuse Act (CFAA) or the UK Computer Misuse Act, with severe penalties.
-As security researchers, our goal is to improve network security, not exploit it maliciously.
-Conclusion
-Reaver’s ability to exploit WPS vulnerabilities underscores the importance of robust wireless security practices.
-By understanding and simulating these attacks, security professionals can better protect networks against real-world threats.
-For beginners, mastering tools like Reaver provides a foundation in wireless penetration testing, while advanced practitioners can leverage its nuances to assess complex environments.
-Network administrators, meanwhile, must prioritize disabling WPS and implementing layered defenses to safeguard their infrastructure.
-To deepen your knowledge, experiment with Reaver in a controlled lab environment, explore other wireless attack tools (e.g., Aircrack-ng, Bully), and stay updated on emerging vulnerabilities.
-Wireless security is a dynamic field—staying ahead requires continuous learning and vigilance.